open-mv-sandbox/daicon/docs/explainer.md

 ## Motivation

-Daicon is a binary format that associates sub-sections of a file with UUIDs.
+Daicon is a binary header format, that indexes regions of a binary blob by 8-byte IDs.
-These descriptions can be updated atomically across file caches, and enables direct offset indexing.
+These indices are designed to be updated atomically across caches, such as CDNs.

-This makes daicon a good format for use with CDN caches, allowing clients to query a file and fetch multiple regions of it at the same time, without fetching the entire file.
+Daicon is designed to work with HTTP range requests.
+This lets you pull in just the data you need, all at the same time.

-Some example use cases of daicon are:
+Some example uses of daicon include:

 - Packaging and delivering large content databases from CDNs.
-- Letting different tools extend a format by additing components identified by their UUID.
+- Creating extendable file formats, by adding components identified by their ID.